 Once you have CircuitPython setup and libraries installed we can get your board connected to the Internet.
+Note that access to enterprise level secured WiFi networks is not currently supported, only WiFi networks that require SSID and password.

 To get connected, you will need to start by creating a secrets file.